kosvi/Santas_own_CRM/Docs/guide.md

 If you have correct priviledges, there is also a form to add new groups.
 In that case you can add a group by giving it a name and pressing `Save`.
 New priviledges can be given to a group by clicking it's name in the list and clicking `add permissions` below the desired permission.

 New permissions are always given with no read and no write permission.
 To add them, click the red `false` buttons.
 Once clicked, they will turn green.

+After changing users permissions, make sure user logs out and logs in again.
+That way frontend will recognize new priviledges and will display all features available to user.